swagger-atlas/atlas/app_template/README.md

 Project Setup
 ======

-1. Create a Virtual Environment
+1. Create a Virtual Environment, if not already created
     - Run `virtualenv <path/to/virtualenvs/atlas> -p <python3.x>`
      (Replace <variables> with your own versions).
 Python should be 3.5+
     - `source <path/to/virtualenvs/atlas>/bin/activate` to activate this